 Best for ages: 5-12

 Why go?
-This American landmark has a seriously jaw-dropping view, thanks to the six million cubic feet of water that thunders over the massive falls every minute.
+Six million cubic feet of water thunders over the massive falls every minute.

-What to do: Bring your passport, so you can view them from the Canadian and American sides; to visit both, just cross Rainbow Bridge.
-Board the Maid of the Mist boat from either shore to get right up to the raging water (they give you ponchos so you don't get drenched).
-By day you'll see rainbows; at night, the falls are dramatically lit, and there are fireworks too!
-If your kids aren’t afraid of heights, they’ll also love the bird’s eye view from Skylon Tower.
+What to do: Bring your passport so you can view them from the Canadian and American sides; to visit both, cross Rainbow Bridge.
+Board the Maid of the Mist boat from either shore to get right up to the raging water (they give you ponchos).
+By day you'll see rainbows; at night, the falls are dramatically lit, and there are fireworks, too!
+Kids who aren’t afraid of heights will love the view from Skylon Tower.

 Where to stay: The most exciting option is the Sheraton Niagara Falls with its family suites complete with bunk beds!
-Its Reef Beach Club has a shark tank and a coral reef lagoon, plus the hotel is attached to the Rainforest Café so even eating meals is a memorable experience.
+Its Reef Beach Club has a shark tank and a coral reef lagoon, and is attached to the Rainforest Café.

 Best for ages: 12-17

 Why go?
-Hailed as “the next Costa Rica,” this Central American country is enjoying a transformation into a (still relatively undiscovered) adventure travel destination.
+Hailed as “the next Costa Rica,” this Central American country is enjoying a transformation.

-What to do: It’s all about being outdoors in this country nicknamed “The Land of Lakes and Volcanoes.”
-Fly into Managua, and from there, head to the Spanish colonial town of Granada on the shores of Lake Nicaragua — the 19th largest lake in the world and home to two island volcanoes you can hike.
-Speaking of volcanoes, visit Cerro Negro near Leon where the kids can sandboard (basically snowboard) down the volcanic ash sides.
+What to do: Fly into Managua, and from there, head to the Spanish colonial town of Granada on the shores of Lake Nicaragua — the 19th largest lake in the world and home to two island volcanoes you can hike.
+In Cerro Negro near Leon, kids can sandboard (basically snowboard) down the volcanic ash sides.
 End your trip at One Love Surf School in the Pacific coastal town of San Juan Del Sur or head to the Caribbean side to explore the Corn Islands.
-While in the rainforest, keep your eyes peeled for a three-toed sloth!

-Where to stay: With its private beach, private farm (where the kids can learn how to milk cows and make corn tortillas) and resident monkeys and sloth, there’s no place on earth quite like Morgan’s Rock Hacienda and Ecolodge.
-Jicaro Island Ecolodge Granada is another unique property where you feel like you have the island to yourself — until the birds wake you up in the morning.
+Where to stay: With its private beach, private farm and resident monkeys and sloth, there’s no place on earth quite like Morgan’s Rock Hacienda and Ecolodge.
+At Jicaro Island Ecolodge Granada, you feel like you have the island to yourself — until the birds wake you up in the morning.

 More info: VisitNicaragua.us